IDSF21/assignment-2-ksh96/Readme.md

 ## Development
-It took about 30 hours for me to develop the application.
+It took about 40 hours for me to develop the application.
 I initially experimented with different datasets to figure out what I want to showcase.
 This was 20% of time.
 After deciding the dataset, I spent 60% of my time on EDA, to clean the data and sample the data for different conditions.
 I spent 20% of time to develop my application and tell a story.

+## Future Work
+1. Concentrate on a particular region a perfrom a deep analysis on the pollution statistics.
+2. Suggest a method or a plan to reduce pollution